hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_mountain_range_on_another_planet_w_888a4d10-c1bb-40dc-8bb0-234ffb78f253-0_3.content.md

 ## Contact Us

 If you have any questions or comments, please don't hesitate to contact us.
-You can reach us via email at [email protected] or by phone at 555-1234.
+You can reach us via email at me@pavolhejny.com or by phone at 555-1234.

 Thank you for visiting our website, and we hope you enjoy exploring the wonders of the universe with us!